All Episodes

 And there are ways, even after he does it, there are ways to stop it with defunding it.

-There are any, there are all kinds of mechanisms.
+There are all kinds of mechanisms.

 The question is whether or not the Republicans are going to have the gonads to do any of it, which it seems it always comes down to that.

-But this we can't just stand idly by and try to find some political opportunity while the president basically shreds the Constitution and flushes it down the toilet.
+But this, we can't just stand idly by and try to find some political opportunity while the president basically shreds the Constitution and flushes it down the toilet.

 That's not the way this is supposed to work.